 - Best for Kids Aged 3–4: Kid Motorz Hummer Jeep

 - Best Single Rider: Kid Trax Caterpillar Toddler Electric Ride-On Toy

 The Jeep series is one of Power Wheels best sellers.
 This red Jeep Wrangler is under $315 and will be one of the safest rides for your kid.
 Since it is a two-seater, the car is pretty wide, so there will be a lower chance of tipping.

-This car has a 12 V battery and has a weight limit of 130 lbs (58.96 kgs).
-There are two speed options for this car: 2.5 and 5 mph (4.02 and 8.04 kph), and the max reverse speed is 2.5 mph (4.02 kph).
+This car has a 12 V battery and a weight limit of 130 lbs (58.96 kgs).
+This car has two-speed options: 2.5 and 5 mph (4.02 and 8.04 kph), and the max reverse speed is 2.5 mph (4.02 kph).
 The Jeep will give your kid a realistic experience with its open and close doors and accurate detailing, just like a real car.
 Finally, the car can drive on hard surfaces and grass.

-Bottom Line: This product is one of the safest and overall best Power Wheels out there.
-It can fit two children and can easily ride on grass.
-The tipping hazard with this car is very low.
+Bottom Line: This product is one of the safest and overall best Power Wheels.
+It can fit two children and can easily ride on the grass.
+The tipping hazard with this car is shallow.
 Even though this one doesn't come with a parent remote control, you can easily hook up a remote for the car later yourself.

 - Two seats